armaanswan/healthhub_v1/README.md

 4. **Admin Functions**
 - Admins can create and manage doctor/staff accounts.
 - Admins can verify patient accounts.
-- Admins can generate and download reports on system usage, tests performed, and other key metrics.
+- Admins can generate monthly and yearly health reports.
 5. **Notifications**
 - Patients should be notified when test results are available.
 - Admins should be notified when new patients register and are awaiting approval.